Eduardo Coseteng

-Eduardo Coseteng Jr. (born 27 September 2003) is a Filipino racing driver currently competing in the ADAC GT Masters with FK Performance Motorsport.
+Eduardo Castro Coseteng Jr. (born 27 September 2003) is a Filipino racing driver competing in the GT World Challenge Europe Endurance Cup for HRT Ford Racing.
+He previously raced in ADAC GT Masters for BMW and was a race winner in British F4.

 Career

 Karting

 Coseteng won the 2019 Macau Karting Grand Prix.

 F4 British Championship

 Coseteng made his single-seater racing debut by competing in the 2021 F4 British Championship with Phinsys by Argenti.
-In his rookie season he claimed two podiums and finished 12th in the overall standings.
+In his rookie season, he claimed two podiums and finished 12th in the overall standings.

-In 2022 he joined Hitech Grand Prix in the F4 British Championship.
+In 2022, Coseteng joined Hitech Grand Prix in the F4 British Championship.
 He finished seventh in the standings after taking his maiden win in the final round of the season at Brands Hatch.

 GB3 Championship

-In October 2021 Coseteng joined Fortec Motorsports to compete in the final round of the GB3 Championship.
+In October 2021, Coseteng joined Fortec Motorsports to compete in the final round of the GB3 Championship.

 ADAC GT Masters

-In 2023 Coseteng made a switch to sports car racing.
+In 2023, Coseteng made a switch to sports car racing.
 He raced in the ADAC GT Masters in a BMW M4 GT3 for Schubert Motorsport with Ben Green being his teammate.
 Throughout the season the pair took three second places and finished seventh in the standings.

-For the 2024 ADAC GT Masters season Coseteng joined FK Performance Motorsport.
+For the 2024 ADAC GT Masters season, Coseteng joined FK Performance Motorsport.